What is the definition of research?

 I am a student doing research for a class assignment.
 How do I determine if my class project requires approval from the IRB?

 Class assignments are typically initiated and completed within a single term.
 These assignments require students to interact with individuals or collect data about individuals to teach research methodology and help students understand concepts.
-Research activities that are designed to meet the course requirement for purposes of educational experience only and are NOT designed to develop or contribute to generalizable knowledge MAY not require IRB review.
-However, if your project involves data collection about sexual activity, use of alcohol or illegal drugs, or involvement of illegal activities, and/or if your project includes vulnerable individuals such as minors, pregnant women, prisoners, or cognitively impaired individuals, then your instructor should determine the potential for harm and consult with Kean IRB office.
+Usually they are not intended to create new knowledge or to be disseminated through scholarly publication.
+Thus, class projects do not meet the federal regulatory definition of “research”, and they do not require IRB approval.
+However, if your project involves data collection about sexual activity, use of alcohol or illegal drugs, or involvement of illegal activities, and/or if your project includes vulnerable individuals such as minors, pregnant women, prisoners, or cognitively impaired individuals, then your instructor should determine the potential for harm and consult with the IRB.

-All student research requiring IRB approval must be sponsored by a faculty advisor.
-The faculty advisor is responsible for reviewing and endorsing the IRB application and co-signs the application indicating as such.
-The course instructor is responsible for teaching the students the ethical guidelines of human subjects research, ensuring the protection of human subjects, ensure and establishing a process in place for obtaining voluntary consent from research subjects when needed and for monitoring students’ data collection process and progress of the project.
-The signature of the faculty advisor indicates the following:
+All student research requiring IRB approval must be sponsored by a faculty adviser.
+The faculty adviser is responsible for reviewing and endorsing the IRB application and co-signs the application indicating as such.
+The signature of the faculty adviser indicates that they have read the application

-b.
-Made sure the application is properly categorized with regard to application type (exempt, expedited, or full review)
+- To make sure the application is properly categorized with regard to application type (exempt, expedited, or full review).

-c.
-Made sure that the application is complete
+- To make sure that the application is complete.

-d.
-Ensure that the student realizes the potential for harm and all possible steps were taken to eliminate risks to the individuals involved
+- To ensure that the student realizes the potential for harm and all possible steps are taken to eliminate risks to the individuals involved

 What are the different types of IRB review and how do I know which type of application to submit?